norihiro/obs-face-tracker/doc/properties-ptz.md

 The motivation is that the face recognition returns a rectangle that is smaller than the actual face.

+The properties will be saved to and recalled from presets.

 ### Scale image
 The frame will be scaled before sending into face detection and tracking algorithm.
 Default is `2`.